Clerkship Director: Ashish P. Wasnik, MD (email@example.com, pager # 16441)

 You will have the opportunity to independently review cases (during the 3rd-4th week) and go over the imaging based approach and diagnosis with a fellow or faculty.

 The first day of your rotation Kim Desbrough will meet you in Radiology library and give you orientation of the rotation.
-Dr. Wasnik will then meet you and briefly go over the Abdominal Imaging core and assign your rotations (CT, US, GI, fluoro) for the scheduled period.
+Dr. Wasnik/ Dr. Shampain will meet you and briefly go over the specifics of the ultrasound rotation.

 You are expected to be in the reading room from 8:30 am – 12:00 noon (optional till 5:00 pm).
 The reading rooms can be busy places.
 Please wear white coat and your id badge at all times.
 Please introduce yourself to the physicians, fellows, residents, ultrasound practitioners, nurses, technologists and reading room coordinators who may be present.
 All have something to offer and would like to be engaged.

 Please send electronic evaluation forms/link to the faculties/fellows that you may have worked for daily assessment.

 General Review of Course

 You can tailor this rotation to your interests as long as you get a fair variety of experience.
 You must be somewhat flexible, as the department must accommodate all students on this rotation.
 The main areas, which constitute the core of this clerkship, are fluoroscopic GI/ GU, CT, and US.
 Limited exposure to Body Interventional may be available if interested.
 This will be arranged Dr. Wasnik depending on availability in the other sections.